chexma/checkmk_plugins/netapp_eseries/README.md

 # checkmk plugin to monitor Netapp E-Series Storage Systems with checkmk 2.x

-How to Install and Configure this checkmk Plugin
+How to Install and Configure this checkmk Plugin :

 ## 1. Installation

-### 1.1 RAW Edition
+### 1.1 checkmk RAW Edition

 - Download the checkmk mkp package netapp_eseries-<version>.mkp
 - Copy the file to your checkmk server, e.g. to /tmp